tk-notes/lucas-meier-blog/content/notes/2020/12/universal-properties-and-adjunctions/index.md

 4. ($\forall A \in \mathcal{C}, M \in \mathcal{D}$) $(RL A, \eta_A)$ is initial in $A \downarrow R$, and $(LR M, \epsilon_M)$ is terminal in $L \downarrow M$.

+I haven't proved $1 \iff 2$ here, but that's for another note, and much more well known.